ReverberationFromAbyss/Ledger-Core/README.md

 open source and matches my requirements,
 I decide to write one.

-So, as we can all seen, this is totally a individual project and only aiming to make my own life easier.
+So, as we can see, this is totally a individual project and only aiming to make my own life easier.

 The target is an Double-Entry-Bookkeeping software.